benetech/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/), even if you think it stinks ;-)

 == Changelog ==

+= 1.1.6 =
+* bugfix: remove noscript-stuff from the_excerpt [as requested by wordpressvoxbox13](http://wordpress.org/support/topic/plugin-wp-youtube-lyte-wp-youtube-lyte-adds-text-to-my-posts?replies=8#post-2977006)
+* bugfix: switch HTTPS detection to is_ssl() WordPress function to avoid breakage on MS IIS
+* removed the "DoNotTrack" bonus feature due to added complexity, [at least one bug](http://wordpress.org/support/topic/wp-youtube-lyte-conflicts-with-wysija-newsletter) and the fact that [WP DoNotTrack](http://wordpress.org/extend/plugins/wp-donottrack/) does a better job at this

 = 1.1.5 =
 * bugfix: added missing lyte/controls-400.png, which was needed for the new widget-size in 1.1.4